mrprince88/BlogWebsite/README.md

 # BlogApp
 Using HTML, CSS, JS, Nodejs, MongoDB and Mongoose.

-Remembers all the posts you published
+Remembers all the posts you published.

  ![Screenshot](Screenshot.png)